 Dinner and Lunch

-Full Bar and wine
+Full Bar and wine list

-Neighborhood and Pub-style
+Neighborhood / Pub-style

-Business or Private Parties
+Event Caterer for Business or Private Parties

 Atmosphere and Personality:

-Flirty, and Laid Back Casual
+Bar Scene, Fun And Flirty, and Laid Back Casual

 Live Music & Entertainment:

-Admission, Happy Hour, Jukebox, Karaoke, Live Performances,
+Entertainment, Happy Hour, Jukebox, Karaoke, Live Entertainment and Signature Dishes

 Average Drink Price: